 Part-dispensed prescriptions were checked frequently.
 'Owings' notes were provided when prescriptions could not be dispensed in full and people were kept informed about supply issues.
 Prescriptions for alternate medicines were requested from prescribers where needed.
+The pharmacy kept records of any interventions or requests for changes to people's medicines.
+One of the local surgeries had requested a copy of the out-of-stock bulletin and the pharmacy provided these when needed.
+This helped the GPs when deciding which medicines to prescribe.
 Prescriptions were kept at the pharmacy until the remainder was dispensed and collected.
-Uncollected prescriptions were checked monthly.
-Items uncollected after around three months were returned to dispensing stock where possible and the prescriptions were returned to the NHS electronic system or to the prescriber.

-The pharmacy supplied around 230 people with multi-compartment compliance packs.
-The pharmacist said that people who had their medicines in multi-compartment compliance packs had assessments by their GP or at the pharmacy, to show that the packs were needed.
+The pharmacist said that uncollected prescriptions were checked regularly and people were sent a text message reminder if they had not collected their items after around a month.
+Uncollected prescriptions were returned to the NHS electronic system or disposed of appropriately in the pharmacy once they were no longer valid.
+The dispenser said that assessments had been carried out for some people who had their medicines in multi-compartment compliance packs to show that they needed them.
 Prescriptions for people receiving their medicines in these packs were ordered in advance so that any issues could be addressed before people needed their medicines.
-Prescriptions for 'when required' medicines were not routinely requested; the dispenser said that people ordered these if they needed them when their packs were due.
+Prescriptions for 'when required' medicines were not routinely requested; the dispenser said that people ordered these when they needed them when their packs were due.
 The pharmacy kept a record for each person which included any changes to their medication and they also kept any hospital discharge letters for future reference.
 Packs were suitably labelled and there was an audit trail to show who had dispensed and checked each pack.
-Medication descriptions were put on the packs to help people and their carers identify the medicines and patient information leaflets were routinely supplied.
-Team members wore gloves when handling medicines that were placed in these packs and the system for preparing the packs was well organised.
+Team members wore gloves when handling medicines that were placed in these packs.